deng-gdb/eurostat-gdp/README.md

 # Data Pipeline Architecture and Workflow

+## GCP Compute Engine VM instance and Prefect Agent

+The [Prefect agent](https://docs.prefect.io/2.13.5/concepts/agents/) process is a lightweight polling service that check scheduled flow runs from a Prefect Server work pool and execute the corresponding Prefect flow runs.
+Agents poll for work every 15 seconds by default.

+In the project architecture the Prefect agent is running on a Google Compute Engine VM instance.
+- The creation of this part of the architecture completly implemented using Terraform (see the corresponding section [Cloud Infrastructure with Terraform](#cloud-infrastructure-with-terraform)
+- The code that _**creates the VM instance**_ is located in the `setup/terraform/main.tf` file in the section `resource "google_compute_instance"`.
+- The script that _**installs the Python and Prefect Agent**_ on the created VM instance and _**connects it to the Prefect Cloud**_ with Prefect API key is located in the `setup/terraform/scripts/install.sh` file.
+- The code that runs the mentioned script `setup/terraform/scripts/install.sh` is located in the `setup/terraform/main.tf` file in the section `provisioner "remote-exec"`.

 ## Cloud Infrastructure with Terraform

 The GCP Cloud Infrastructure in the project was implemented using the Terraform.